AlphaSoundZ/Obsidian-Vault/Englisch/Girl, Women, Other.md

 | „yes to his intelligence, conversational skills and easy-going personality” (p.
 148)                                                                                                                                                                        | she likes smart and simple people                                                  |
 | „Carole loves dancing like a warrior queen to frenzied beats of the war-painted godfather, Fela Kuti” (p.
 141)                                                                                                                                              | she likes dancing, fan of Fela Kuti (musician)                                     |
 | „she recently became a Vice President, one of several hundred in this bank, as opposed to the thousands in others” (p.
 144)                                                                                                                                          | she is really good as a financial executive                                                                                   |

+# Characterization

+Carole is the protagonist of the first section in Chapter 2 of the novel „Girl, Woman, Other”.
+Carole can be described as a smart, optimistic and romantic person who loves her job as a financial executive.
+She likes dancing and going on parties.

+Carole is an intelligent person, what can be explained by taking a look at her hobbies and interests.
+At a young age already, she has interest in math and loves knowing things which her classmates do not unterstand.
+One evidence can be found in page 122 „how she loved memorizing the quadratic equation, when her classmates didn’t even know what it is”.
+In addition her job as a financial executive and later then vice president of a bank connects to her interest in math.
+The promotions make clear, that she is really good at what she is doing (p.
+144).
+Carole likes to be romantic what one can see by her boyfriend Freddy, who is also romantic, intelligent (p.
+148).
+Regarding to the location where she first met her boyfriend Freddy and her love to dancing, it shows that she likes to go on parties (p.
+147).
+On the other side of her personality, being raped at an age of 13 causes trust issues, fear and trauma (p.
+132).
+Besides she hides her problems by acting normal but feeling herself swaying (p.
+114).
+In addition she feels unwell, out of place and out of her depth (p.
+132).
+But she is optimistic and makes improvements of the situation „these days, however, she feels very much more alive, very much ‘looking forward’  […]”.

+There would be a conclusion in the end.